Norman Lacy: IT Industry Executive (1994-2009)

-After returning to Melbourne in 1994, Lacy became Professional Development Director of the Australian Computer Society from 1996–98.
+After returning to Melbourne in 1994, Lacy became Professional Development Director of the Australian Computer Society from 1996 to 1998.
 This position involved the strategic development and management of the society's CMACS certification program into an industry based, masters level, distance education program for the certification of senior information technology professionals.
 He achieved this by establishing alliances with Open Learning Australia, a consortium of Australian Universities; the Association of Professional Engineers, Scientists and Managers, Australia (APESMA) and Deakin Australia.

-From 1998-2000, he was Managing Director, of The Swish Group Limited.
-The position involved the establishment of the company during 1998, firstly as a consultant, and then from December 1998 as Managing Director.
+From 1998 to 2000, he was managing director, of The Swish Group Limited.
+The position involved the establishment of the company during 1998, firstly as a consultant, and then from December 1998 as managing director.
 The Swish Group was one of the early Internet Service Providers in Australia, focusing on website, touch screen kiosk and CD-ROM design, e-commerce solutions and hosting.
 His achievements in this position included the formation and integration of the company by the acquisition and merging of three companies, and its Initial Public Offer and successful listing on the ASX.
-In July 1999, he was invited to represent small business in the ICT industry on the Australia Israel Chamber of Commerce IT&T Trade Mission to Israel, led by the Minister for Communications IT and the Arts, Richard Alston.
+In July 1999, he accepted the invitation to represent small business in the ICT industry on the Australia Israel Chamber of Commerce IT&T Trade Mission to Israel, led by the Minister for Communications IT and the Arts, Richard Alston.

-From 2000 to 2009, Lacy was the founding Executive Director of the Information Technology Contract & Recruitment Association.
+From 2000 to 2009, Lacy was the founding executive director of the Information Technology Contract & Recruitment Association.
 This role required the establishment of the Association, the development of its products and services and the ongoing management of its membership and revenue growth.
 During this period, ITCRA's membership grew from 6 to more than 150 companies across Australia and New Zealand.
 Lacy's other achievements in this position included the establishment of a national research project at the invitation of the Department of Communications, IT and the Arts in May 2006.
 SkillsMatch ICT Labour Market Analysis is an on-line consolidated national database that addresses the need for labour market participants to gain an informed understanding of the ICT skills market and future skills demand.
 With Tower Life Australia in April 2001, he established the IT Super superannuation fund.
 The establishment and growth of IT2 as the second most successful IT job board, in partnership with SEEK (2002–2005) and with Fairfax Digital (from 2005) was a significant achievement.
 As was the design, establishment and growth of the ITCRA Certified Recruitment Professional program.

 Having become an independent contractor in 1991, in early 2000, Norman Lacy joined the Board of Self Employed Australia'(formerly Independent Contractors Australia).
 He was president from October 2008 until October 2018 when he retired.
 In recognition of his service to the founding of the organisation and to the advancement of self-employed Australians, he was appointed its first life member.
 During his tenure on the Board, he worked on SEA's policy development and lobbying campaigns that have focused on: